Bioconductor/bioconductor.org/content/developers/how-to/git/new-package-workflow.md

    Add a remote to your package's local git repository using:

         git remote add upstream git@git.bioconductor.org:packages/<YOUR-REPOSITORY-NAME>.git

+   NOTE: As a package developer, you must only use the SSH protocol to gain read/write access to your package in the _Bioconductor_ git repository.

 1. **Start a new build**: Your package version number is in the format 'major.minor.patch'.
 To start a new build on our server, you must only